 Expect Increased Efficiency With Hypoid Gearing Instead Of Worm Gearing

-A gearbox is used to increase torque or change speed (revolutions per minute, aka RPM) of a motor to fit a particular application.
+A gearbox is used to increase torque or change speed (revolutions per minute, or RPM) of a motor to fit a particular application.
 The gearbox is attached to the motor shaft and provides a given output torque and speed, as determined by the gear ratio.

 A right-angle gearbox can transmit torque and RPM at a 90-degree angle (turn the corner).
 There are several types of right-angle gearboxes, including straight bevel, spiral bevel, hypoid and worm.
 The primary differences among them are in how the gear sets are cut, as well as the styles in various stages.